spotify/luigi/doc/api_overview.rst

 method which returns True if and only if the Target exists.

 In practice, implementing Target subclasses is rarely needed.
-You can probably get pretty far with the ``LocalTarget`` and ``hdfs.HdfsTarget`` classes that are available out of the box.
+You can probably get pretty far with the :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget` classes that are available out of the box.
 These directly map to a file on the local drive or a file in HDFS, respectively.
 In addition these also wrap the underlying operations to make them atomic.
 They both implement the ``open(mode)`` method which returns a stream object that could be read (``mode='r'``) from or written to (``mode='w'``).
-Both LocalTarget and hdfs.HdfsTarget also optionally take a format parameter.
+Both :class:`~luigi.file.LocalTarget` and :class:`~luigi.hdfs.HdfsTarget` also optionally take a format parameter.
 Luigi comes with Gzip support by providing ``format=format.Gzip``.
 Adding support for other formats is pretty simple.

 Task
 ~~~~

-The ``Task`` class is a bit more conceptually interesting because this is
+The :class:`~luigi.task.Task` class is a bit more conceptually interesting because this is
 where computation is done.
 There are a few methods that can be implemented to alter its behavior,
 most notably ``run``, ``output`` and ``requires``.